Unemployment compensation fraud continues to rise in Midstate

 Nearby, Lititz police have taken about 20 reports in the last month.

-“The number and the frequency of the reports has been escalating so almost daily there are reports,” said Lititz Borough Police Sgt.
-Jared Hahn.
+“The number and the frequency of the reports has been escalating so almost daily there are reports,” Lititz Borough Police Sgt.
+Jared Hahn said.

 Hahn says it’s important not to give away personal information if you receive an unsolicited call or message.